theheking/intro-to-r/content/3_dataframes.md

 1. Don't panic - you are not special
 2. First read the error message - what does it say
 3. Next, check your code for easily done errors (a) matched brackets (b) matched quotation marks (c) correct names
-4. Then google the error message.
-However, this doesn’t always work very well because often, package developers rely on the error catching provided by R.
+4. Then, google the error message.
+However, this doesn’t always work very well because package developers often rely on the error catching provided by R.
 5. You end up with general error messages that might not be very helpful to diagnose a problem (e.g. “subscript out of bounds”).
 6. However, you should check stackoverflow.com.
 Search using the [r] tag.
 Most questions have already been answered, but the challenge is to use the right words in the search to find the answers: http://stackoverflow.com/questions/tagged/r